Pakistani People in Scotland

 - What is a mosque?

-- What challenges did the children and their families encounter when they arrived?
+- What challenges might the children and their families have encountered when they moved?

 Activities